-197. Payments to contractors should be linked to environmental performance, measured by completion of the prescribed environmental mitigation measures.
-Contractors would be required to join forces with the executing agency, project co-ordination unit, supervising consultants and local population for the mitigation of adverse impacts of the program.
+195. Payments to contractors should be linked to environmental performance, measured by completion of the prescribed environmental mitigation measures.
+Contractors would be required to join forces with the executing agency, project coordination unit, supervising consultants and local population for the mitigation of adverse impacts of the program.
 For effective implementation of the proposed mitigation and monitoring measures they would attract trained and experienced environmental management staff.

-6.5.2 Guideline to Incorporate Environmental Management in Bid Document
+6.5.2 Guideline to Incorporate Environmental Management in Bid Document be further elaborated and expanded upon based on the findings and recommendations of the phase-specific EIAs.

-198. The design consultants will be responsible to incorporate environmental management requirements in the bidding documents, with the assistance of the environmental consultants.
+196. The design consultants will be responsible to incorporate environmental management requirements in the bidding documents, with the assistance of the environmental consultants.
 The generic guidelines to incorporate environmental aspects in the bidding documents are listed below.
-These are examples only and shall be further elaborated and expanded upon based on the findings and recommendations of the phase-specific EIAs.
+These are examples only and shall